fubel/lepyrello/README.md

 lepyrello is a Python script that converts audio files with ID3-movement-tag (TPOS) into audio files using ID3-track-number-tag (TRCK) only.
 It also numbers the audio filenames in correct order.
 I did this because my mp3-player does not know the TPOS-tag and therefore messes up  classical music album trackings on a regular basis.

+I keep adding new ways of sorting.
+This will become my own little id3-manipulator ;)

 ## Installation

 You need Python 3.4+ to execute the script.